MrCyjaneK/ourbook/README.md

 ## Building
 - Clone this repository
-- (Optionally, replace the included Tor binaries at /bin/ with your own and run /bin/pack.sh)
+- (Optionally, replace the included Tor binaries at /bin/ with your own and run /bin/pack.sh) (When I've tried to update to tor 0.4.x I've ran over issues that I was unable to fix :( pull request are welcome)
 - (Get Android Studio)
 - Open project
 - Hit the run button